 197. Registration

-(1) The Minister is to issue a certificate of registration to the governing body of a community kindergarten that is registered under this Part.
+(1) The Minister is to issue a certificate of registration to the governing body of a community kindergarten, specifying the kind or kinds of education, in terms of section 192, for which it is registered under this Part.

 (2) The registration of a community kindergarten has effect indefinitely unless the registration is cancelled under section 200.